schulle4u/yellow-extensions-schulle4u/private/README.md

 <?php $this->yellow->layout("footer") ?>
 ```

+## Acknowledgements

+Thanks to Kanbeq for the initial idea, and Mark for additional feedback.

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/private.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).